MySong7NLPer/ChatGPT_as_Keyphrase_Extractor/README.md

-## Is ChatGPT A Good Keyphrase Generator?
+## Is ChatGPT A Good Keyphrase Extractor?
 A Preliminary Study
 This repository contains the data for our report ["Large Language Models as Zero-Shot Keyphrase Extractor: A Preliminary Empirical Study"]()

 [Data]()